scgbern/scgpico/content/wiki/howtos/commonwritingerrors/layVsLie.md

 ---
-Title: Don't lay an egg
+Title: Lay vs Lie
 ---
-# Don't lay an egg
+# "Lay" vs "Lie"

 “To lay” is transitive.
 Don't confuse it with “to lie”.